dicebear/dicebear/apps/docs/pages/guides/contribute-to-the-library/index.md

 ## Core library, CLI, documentation, editor

-The JavaScript, PHP, Python, Rust, Go and Dart cores, the CLI, the VitePress documentation (including the Playground), and the standalone editor all live in the main [`dicebear/dicebear`](https://github.com/dicebear/dicebear) monorepo.
+The JavaScript, PHP, Python, Rust, Go, Dart and C# cores, the CLI, the VitePress documentation (including the Playground), and the standalone editor all live in the main [`dicebear/dicebear`](https://github.com/dicebear/dicebear) monorepo.
 See: